Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Numerical Experiments

-\textbf{Case 1.1a) Comparison among SZO methods on logistic regression:} Consider a small case with $d=2$ and $N=20$.
-For the SZO methods \eqref{eq:single:basic} \eqref{eq:single:high}, \eqref{eq:single:low}, and \eqref{eq:single:both}, we set $r=0.1$, $\beta = 1$, $\alpha=0.9$ and initial condition $\bx_0=\bm{0}_d$.
-We manually optimize the stepsize $\eta$ of each method to achieve the fastest convergence\footnote{We gradually increase the stepsize for each method and select the one with the fastest convergence without divergence.}.
+\textbf{Case 1a)}.
+Let $d=2$ and $N=200$.
+We set $r=0.1$, $\beta = 1$, $\alpha=0.9$ and the initial condition $\bx_0=\bm{0}_d$ for the SZO methods.
+Then we manually optimize the stepsize $\eta$ of each SZO method to achieve its fastest convergence\footnote{We gradually tune the stepsize for each SZO method and select the one that has the fastest convergence without divergence.}.
 The selected stepsizes are $5\times 10^{-4}$, $0.3$, $5\times 10^{-5}$, and $0.05$ for the vanilla SZO \eqref{eq:single:basic}, HF-SZO \eqref{eq:single:high}, LF-SZO \eqref{eq:single:low}, and HLF-SZO \eqref{eq:single:both}, respectively.
+We run each SZO method 200 times and calculate the mean and $80\%$-confidence interval (CI) of the distance to optimality, i.e., $f(\bx_k)-f(\bx^*)$.
 Figure \ref{fig:logiscom} illustrates the experimental results of solving the logistic regression \eqref{eq:logis} with these SZO methods.

-\textbf{Case 1.1b) Impact of Coefficient $\beta$ on logistic regression:} Then we tune the coefficient $\beta$ from 0.6 to 1.4 and run experiments for each case to study the impact of $\beta$.
-Other settings are the same as the above case 1.1a).
+\textbf{Case 1b)}.
+Next, we tune the parameter $\beta$ from 0.6 to 1.4 and run experiments for each case to study the impact of $\beta$.
+Other settings are the same as the above Case 1a).
 The convergence results of HLF-SZO \eqref{eq:single:both} with different $\beta$ are shown in Figure \ref{fig:log:beta}.